-For the fourth quarter in a row, Generali Belgium exhibits strong New Business Value results; the NBV amounts to \in 16.275,5 thousand and the NBM reaches 41,0% for the full year 2017 significantly increasing compared to last year (NBM FY 2016 of 2,1%).
+For the fourth quarter in a row, Generali Belgium exhibits strong New Business Value results; the NBV amounts to €23.235,7 thousand and the NBM reaches 50,8% for the full year 2018 increasing compared to last year (NBM FY 2017 of 41,0%).

-In terms of Annual Premiums Equivalent, volumes are equivalent to the ones of 2016 (\in 39.698,8 thousand) with this year more than 50% of these volumes in Unit Linked and Protection business (\in 22.066,0 thousand).
-Unit Linked business Premium volumes are increasing (+ \in 1.314,0 thousand).
-At the same time, fully in line with the strategy (business mix shift), Saving business Premium volumes are decreasing (- \in 2.449,2 thousand).
+In terms of Annual Premiums Equivalent (APE), volumes are higher than the ones of 2017 (€45.712,1 thousand vs. €39.698,8 thousand) with this year more than 50% of these volumes in Unit Linked and Protection business (€26.094,7 thousand).
+The APE of the Unit Linked business (+€1.984,7 thousand) are both increasing.

-In terms of NBV, only the Group Saving & Pension annual premiums still have a negative contribution (although Group is now becoming positive when taking also into account Group Protection business).
+In terms of NBV, only the Saving & Pension regular premiums still have a negative contribution.
 This comes from the new affiliates in existing Group business schemes that Generali Belgium is legally compelled to accept.
-As from October 1st, the guaranteed rate has been decreased to 0,01% what will support the NBV and get it back to positive amounts in the coming quarters (knowing that effect is only applicable as from the renewal date).
-Mitigation of Group NBV is thus also fully on-going and perceivable in the results.
-For Saving business Single premiums, thanks to the guaranteed rates decrease achieved in 2016, value creation reaches $\leq 12.277,9$ thousand.
-Protection keeps supporting the NBV with $\leq 6.497,9$ thousand.
-Unit Linked continues meeting (and exceeding) profitability thresholds (and this despite the significant growth in Unit Linked recurring premiums business) and contributes to the NBV with $\leq 4.097,1$ thousand while continuously increasing in terms of volumes flowing in
+As a reminder, as from October 1st 2017, the guaranteed rate has been decreased to 0,01% what will support the NBV and gets it back to positive amounts in the future (knowing that effect is only applicable as from the renewal date).
+For saving business single premiums, value creation reaches € 12.161,6 thousand.
+Protection keeps supporting the NBV with €7.599,1 thousand.
+The decrease of the ratio genuine APE/Total APE, implying less acquisition costs explains this evolution.
+Unit Linked continues meeting profitability thresholds (and this despite the significant growth in Unit Linked recurring premiums business) and contributes to the NBV with €5.938,1 thousand while continuously increasing in terms of volumes flowing in.